YogyaChugh/Timberly/README.md

 ## **How To Play** (2 Options)
 1) Download the suitable version for your pc from [Releases](https://github.com/YogyaChugh/Timberly/releases/tag/v1.0).
+2) Play it online for both desktop & mobile at https://yogya-chugh.itch.io/timberly
-2) Clone this repository and run the following commmands:
+3) Clone this repository and run the following commmands:
 > You need to have python 3.13 installed !
 ### WINDOWS
 ```bash